lnxd/hass-indoor-sun/README.md

 3. **Memory usage**
    - Large images may consume significant memory
    - Consider reducing camera resolution in Frigate if needed
+   - Use crop coordinates to analyze only the relevant region

+4. **Image entity not appearing**
+   - Ensure `enable_image_entity` is set to `true`
+   - Check that the integration has been reloaded after configuration changes

 ### Debugging